info201a-w21/project-bryson716/README.md

   * Open Sourcing Mental Illness (OSMI) is a non-profit organization that helps raise awareness about mental health in the tech industry.
 The data helps offer the perspectives of the mental health issues that many tech people face.
   * There were 180-1433 observations from OSMI Mental Health in Tech Surveys 2016-2020.
   * There were 82-123 features in the data.
   * This dataset can help us find the answers on how many people who work in the tech industry are affected by mental illnesses, whether there are disparities in race, and what types of mental illnesses these tech people face.

-* Adrian (title)
+* **Unemployment and mental illness survey**
-  * Where did you download the data (e.g., a web URL)?
+  * The data was downloaded from Kaggle.com at [this URL](https://www.kaggle.com/michaelacorley/unemployment-and-mental-illness-survey)
-  * How was the data collected or generated?
+  * The data was collected through a paid research study on Survey Monkey, with a general population sampling.
+The general population sampling is thought to be accurate because the number of people who identified as having mental illness was consistent with larger samples.
-  * Make sure to explain who collected the data (not necessarily the same people that host the data), and who or what the data is about?
+  * The data was collected by Michael Corley in an attempt to explore the linkage between mental illness and unemployment.
+The data contains demographic and socioeconomic data paired with the mental health status of several hundred respondents.
+This data will be able to show the prevalence and severity of mental health issues due to many of these demographic and socioeconomic factors.
-  * How many observations (rows) are in your data?
+  * There are __334__ observations (rows) in this dataset.
-  * How many features (columns) are in the data?
+  * There are __31__ features (columns) in this dataset.
-  * What questions (from above) can be answered using the data in this dataset?
+  * The data within "Unemployment and mental illness survey" will help answer questions about how mental health affects different demographics and if there's any patterns in severity.
+This data can also help answer the question of which mental illnesses are most prevalent among a population.
 * **GBD Results Tool**
   * The data CSV was downloaded using a [web URL](https://s3.healthdata.org/gbd-api-2019-public/c96f6bc830512de44d86f3d5d38ff0f9_files/IHME-GBD_2019_DATA-c96f6bc8-3.zip).
   * The data was collected through a variety of methods, including censuses, vital registrations, surveys, and registries.
 GBD prides itself on the diversity of its data, also citing sources like verbal interviews.